Colleges of St Omer, Bruges and Liège: French rule

-In 1658 Spain formally ceded St. Omer and much of the province of Artois to France.
+In 1678 Spain formally ceded St Omer and much of the province of Artois to France.
 The Catholic French monarchy was as friendly to the school as the Spanish crown had been before.
 As the eighteenth century began, two fires ravaged the town and the university, but each time it was rebuilt, and even expanded.
 Buildings from the second reconstruction in the 1720s remained in use into the twentieth century.
 They were used during World War I as a military hospital.

 The college enjoyed its greatest period of prosperity from around 1720 to 1762.
-During the period when formal sworn affiliation with the Church of England was required for students to attend Oxford and Cambridge, St. Omer provided higher education for several generations of English Catholics.
+During the period when formal sworn affiliation with the Church of England was required for students to attend Oxford and Cambridge, St Omer provided higher education for several generations of English Catholics.
 Since the colleges founded in the American colonies were also affiliated with the Anglican and Protestant churches, the wealthier Catholic families (initially primarily from Maryland) sent their young men to St Omer to be educated.
+This included some students who were from Maryland indigenous tribes.

 Bruges, Liège, Stonyhurst

 In 1762, during a time of rising social tensions, France formally expelled the Jesuits from the country.
 This resulted in the college's decline and eventual end.
 The expulsion split the college.
-The Jesuit masters and many of the students fled to the Austrian Netherlands, now part of modern Belgium, moving first to Bruges, and then to Liège, where the college operated under the protection of the Bishop of Liège from 1773.
+The Jesuit masters and many of the students fled to the Austrian Netherlands, now part of modern Belgium, moving first to Bruges, and then to Liège, where the college operated under the protection of the Prince-Bishop of Liège from 1773.

-King Louis XV continued the college at St. Omer, under the direction of secular clergy.
+King Louis XV continued the college at St Omer, under the direction of secular clergy.
 When the Jesuit order was suppressed everywhere in 1773, the dual system ended, but the college never regained its prominence.

 In 1793, the French Revolution weakened the college at Saint Omer, and France’s declaration of war on Great Britain finally ended it.
 The English masters and students were interned until February 1795.
 Meanwhile, the English penal laws and resulting discrimination had changed, and Roman Catholic education was now possible in England.
 Once released in France, some of the staff and most of the hundred remaining students went to England, to avoid the war on the European continent.
 A former member, Thomas Weld, donated a mansion and grounds at Stonyhurst, in Lancashire.

 The modern Stonyhurst College continues to this day as a direct lineal descendant of the College of Saint-Omer.
 In France, the Lycée Alexandre Ribot was developed on the site of the former Jesuit college in Saint Omer.

 Heythrop College, University of London, the now-defunct specialist Philosophy and Theology constituent College of the University of London, shared its (1614) foundation in Liège with Stonyhurst College.